List of Donald Duck universe characters: Bombie the Zombie

 Bombie made his animation debut in the DuckTales episode "The Richest Duck in the World", voiced by Fred Tatasciore.
 This version of Bombie's pursuit of Scrooge is the result of a general curse that afflicts whoever is the richest person in the world at any given time.
 Though he could not defeat it, Scrooge managed to trap Bombie on a deserted island and sealed him away within an enchanted bin.
 However, when Scrooge's great-nephew Louie Duck gets his hands on his great-uncle's fortune as the result of a previous episode and uses the money for frivolous means, he inadvertently cuts the "magical security" budget funding the trap, releasing Bombie.
 After going on an unstoppable rampage, Bombie is only stopped when Louie and Scrooge show humility and learn that wealth cannot solve all of one's problems; giving the monster a shoe-shine before he departs from Duckburg and dispels the curse.
+This version of Bombie also appears in the DuckTales comic "Under The Cover of Can'tarctica!", where McDuck and Beakley confront him during their time as spies.